The information in this brief is intended to provide educational information on the cost-effectiveness of SSB taxes.

 Implementation of a state excise tax of either $0.02/ounce or $0.01/ounce of sugar-sweetened beverages (SSBs), administered by the New Hampshire Department of Revenue Administration (DORA) and based on proposals considered by federal, state, and local governments.1‐4

 SSBs include all beverages with added caloric sweeteners.
 The modeled excise tax does not apply to 100% juice, milk products, or artificially-sweetened beverages.
-Although SSB consumption has declined in recent years, children and adults in the U.S. consume twice as many calories from SSBs compared to 30 years ago.5‐7 Randomized trials and longitudinal studies have linked SSB consumption to excess weight gain, diabetes, and cardiovascular disease.
-Consumption of SSBs increases the risk of chronic diseases through its impact on BMI and other mechanisms.8,9 The Dietary Guidelines for Americans, 201510 recommends that individuals reduce SSB intake in order to manage their body weight.
-Drawing on the success of tobacco taxation and decades of economic research, public health experts have called for higher taxes on SSBs and documented their likely impact.11‐14 In 2009, the IOM recommended that local governments implement tax strategies to reduce consumption of “calorie-dense, nutrient-poor foods,” emphasizing SSBs as an apt target for taxation.15
+Although sugary drinks consumption has declined in recent years, adolescents and young adults in the United States consume more sugary drinks than the Dietary Guidelines for Americans recommends, with persistent racial/ethnic disparities.5-8 Randomized trials and longitudinal studies have linked SSB consumption to excess weight gain, diabetes, and cardiovascular disease.
+Consumption of SSBs increases the risk of chronic diseases through its impact on BMI and other mechanisms.9,10 The Dietary Guidelines for Americans, 201511 recommends that individuals reduce SSB intake in order to manage their body weight.
+Drawing on the success of tobacco taxation and decades of economic research, public health experts have called for higher taxes on SSBs and documented their likely impact.12-15 In 2009, the IOM recommended that local governments implement tax strategies to reduce consumption of “calorie-dense, nutrient-poor foods,” emphasizing SSBs as an apt target for taxation.16

 Increased state excise tax linked to change in BMI through change in SSB price and consumption.